T-QPM: Enabling Temporal Out-Of-Distribution Detection and Domain Generalization for Vision-Language Models in Open-World: Experiments

 \textbf{Model Architectures and Optimization.} T-QPM is built on top of two frozen CLIP backbones, ViT-B/16 and ViT-B/32.
 All experiments use a learning rate of $3 \times 10^{-3}$ with 5 epochs per timestep.
 The frozen backbone ensures that pretrained vision-language representations are preserved, while only the projection module is updated to adapt to temporal distribution shift.

-\textbf{Evaluation Protocol.} Results are reported at representative early and late timesteps (e.g., $t{=}2$ and $t{=}8$ for CLEAR100) to capture model behavior before and after substantial temporal drift has accumulated (other timesteps are reported in the SM).
-We report \textbf{FPR95} and \textbf{AUROC} as threshold-independent measures of OOD detection quality, alongside \textbf{ID clean accuracy} on the unperturbed test set and \textbf{ID corrupted accuracy} on blur- and compression-degraded variants.
-All results are averaged over 3 independent trials to account for variance due to weight initialization.
+\textbf{Evaluation Protocol.} We report results (average over 3 trials) at representative early and late timesteps, $t{=}2$ and $t{=}8$, to capture model behavior before and after substantial temporal drift(other timesteps are re- ported in the SM).
+We report FPR95 and AUROC as threshold-independent measures of OOD detection quality, alongside ID clean accuracy on the un- perturbed test set and ID corrupted accuracy on blur- and compression- degraded variants.